-- demonstrate a detailed and critical command of the body of knowledge concerning urban labour in classical Athens.
+- demonstrate in seminars and written courswork a detailed and critical command of the body of knowledge concerning urban labour in classical Athens.

-- analyse and reflect critically upon relevant scholarship concerning urban labour in classical Athens, as well as primary source materials (including textual and archaeological evidence)
+- demonstrate in seminars and written courswork an ability to analyse and reflect critically upon relevant scholarship concerning urban labour in classical Athens, as well as primary source materials (including textual and archaeological evidence)

-- understand and apply specialised research or professional skills, techniques and practices considered in the course.
+- demonstrate in seminars and written coursework an ability to understand and apply specialised research or professional skills, techniques and practices considered in the course.

-- develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course.
+- demonstrate the ability to develop and sustain original scholarly arguments in oral and written form in seminar discussions and written coursework by independently formulating appropriate questions and utilising relevant evidence considered in the course.

-- demonstrate originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.
+- demonstrate in seminars and written courswork originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.